Ants: Profile and Information

 Almost all ant colonies also have some fertile males called “drones” (aners) and one or more fertile females called “queens” (gynecologists).

-The colonies are known as superorganisms because the ants appear to act as a unit and work together to support the colony
+The colonies are known as superorganisms because the ants appear to act as a unit and work together to support the colony.

-Division of labor exist
+Division of labor exists.

-Ant societies have division of labor, communication between individuals, and an ability to solve complex problems.
+Ant societies have a division of labor, communication between individuals, and an ability to solve complex problems.
 These parallels with human societies have long been an inspiration and subject of study.

 Scientific Classification